-- p0f – Passive Operating System Fingerprinting, is used to profile visitors as they visit the server.
-The information obtained this way is included in Notifications (if they are triggered by the visitor) sent.
+- p0f – Passive Operating System Fingerprinting is used to profile visitors as they visit the server.
+The information obtained this way is included in Notifications (triggered by the visitor) sent.

 - pop – This is the service for the POP Mail Protocol.
 With POP, accessing the mail on the server would remove on the server and download locally to where it had been accessed using the POP protocol.

-- queueprocd – cPanel would use this process to queue up tasks, and run them to where it should not affect the performance of the server.
-(This includes restarting of Apache for adding a Sub domain for example)
+- queueprocd – cPanel would use this process to queue up tasks and run them to where it should not affect the server's performance.
+(This includes restarting Apache for adding a Subdomain for example)

 - rsyslogd – This is the System Log Daemon, which will monitor the web server and log activity on the system.

 - spamd – This is the Daemon process that runs for SpamAssassin on the server.
-This will filter incoming email for spam.
+This will filter incoming emails for spam.

 Quick System Information Overview

 With the Service Status page, there is also a quick System Information panel.
-From here you can see the current Memory usage, as well as CPU Load on the server.
+From here, you can see the current Memory usage and CPU Load on the server.
 Swap Used would be how much Swap memory is being used on the server.
 The Memory being used would be displayed in Kilobytes by default.